 Explore all the Murals of Park Slope

-One of our favorite things to do in Park Slope while wandering around the streets is discovering the new murals and street art that seems to be continuously pop up.
-Even after a week in our day to day walks in Park Slope, we randomly stumble upon new murals.
+One of our favorite things to do in Park Slope while wandering around the streets is discovering the new murals and street art that seems to be continuously pop up and disappear.
+E

 Businesses continue to add a splash of color or piece of public art to the side of the buildings and sometimes you see new ones if you take a walk after dark when businesses are closed and have a mural over their door.